jspspemu/jspspemu/README.md

 jspspemu
 ========

 A PSP emulator made using javascript (actually typescript).
-It works with any modern browser.
+It works with modern browsers.

-Lastest version works on:
+Lastest version have been tested on:
 * Google Chrome 33
 * Firefox 29
 * Internet Explorer 11